ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

-The addition to the log is made via a signed message to the log operator, which verifies the authenticity against a public key associated with that Server origin (either via the Web PKI or a out-of-band key).
-The signature should be computed under a long-term signing key that is associated with the Server identity.
+The addition to the log is made via a signed message to the log operator, which verifies the authenticity against a public key associated with that server origin (either via the Web PKI or a out-of-band key).
+The signature should be computed under a long-term signing key that is associated with the server identity.

-The Server SHOULD then store an inclusion proof of the current key commitment so that it can present it when delivering the key commitment directly to the Client or when the key commitment is being delivered by a delegated party (other registries/preloaded configuration lists/etc).
+The server SHOULD then store an inclusion proof of the current key commitment so that it can present it when delivering the key commitment directly to the client or when the key commitment is being delivered by a delegated party (other registries/preloaded configuration lists/etc).

-The Client can then perform a request for the key commitment against either the global registry or the Server as described in
+The client can then perform a request for the key commitment against either the global registry or the server as described in
 {{key-commitment}}.
-Note that the signature should be verified by the Client to ensure that the key material is owned by the Server.
-This requires that the Client know the public verification key that is associated with the Server.
+Note that the signature should be verified by the client to ensure that the key material is owned by the server.
+This requires that the client know the public verification key that is associated with the server.

-To avoid user segregation as a result of Server configuration/commitment rotation, the log operator SHOULD enforce limits on how many active commitments exist and how quickly the commitments are being rotated.
+To avoid user segregation as a result of server configuration/commitment rotation, the log operator SHOULD enforce limits on how many active commitments exist and how quickly the commitments are being rotated.
 Clients SHOULD reject configurations/commitments that violate their